Cincinnati vs. UCF NCAA Football Odds, Plays and Insights | October 16, 2021

 UCF Stats and Trends

-- UCF has gone over the point total in 60% of its opportunities this year (three times in five games with a set point total).
+- UCF has gone over the point total in 60% of its opportunities this season (three times in five games with a set point total).

-- When UCF puts up more than 12.2 points, it is 1-4 against the spread and 3-2 overall.
+- When UCF records more than 12.2 points, it is 1-4 against the spread and 3-2 overall.

-- When UCF picks up more than 294.2 yards, the team is 1-4 against the spread and 3-2 overall.
+- UCF is 1-4 against the spread and 3-2 overall when the team amasses more than 294.2 yards.

 - The Knights have six giveaways this season, while the Bearcats have 15 takeaways .